-We are so fortunate to have one of the greatest masters coming to Denver.
+We were so fortunate to have one of the greatest masters come to Denver and teach at PMC in July 2018.
 Please take the time to read the full biography below:

 The Dudjom Lineage

 At the time Guru Padmasambhava was in Tibet, he gave the following prophecy to Yeshe Tsogyal:

 “In this degenerate time, sentient beings’ afflictive emotions are very wild and turbulent.
 Such gross emotions are difficult to subdue by any buddhas and any teachings.
 A really terrible time will come in the future.”
 Hearing this, Yeshe Tsogyal offered prostrations to the Guru, respectfully placed his feet on her head, and cried as she requested, “Since these kinds of wild sentient beings are impossible to tame, please send an emanation powerful enough to subdue them!”
 Guru Rinpoche said, “Yes my daughter, you’re right to ask this.
 Among my twenty-five main disciples — all mahasiddhas, realized beings — the most powerful one, with realization equal to my own, is Drokben Kye-u Chung Lotsawa.
 Therefore, he will be this emanation’s body aspect.
 Yeshe Tsogyal, you and I have a connection over many lifetimes, and in this lifetime, you’re my consort.
 I have given you every teaching and prophecy, and I’ve empowered you to teach my entire doctrine now and for future generations.
 I’ve asked you, my heart student, to seal these teachings as treasure texts.
 You are powerful, so you will be his speech aspect.
 As Padmasambhava, I will be his mind aspect.
 Among Guru Rinpoche’s eight manifestations, Dorjé Drolö riding on a tiger will emanate in Eastern Tibet as Traktung Dudjom Dorje.”